 The City Council is required to review the SUMC Development Agreement (the "Agreement") to ascertain compliance with the terms of the Agreement.
-The Agreement is between Stanford Hospital and Clinics, Lucile Packard Children's Hospital, and Stanford University (SUMC Parties) and the City of Palo Alto.
+The Agreement is between Stanford Hospital and Clinics, Lucile Packard Children's Hospital, Stanford University (SUMC Parties), and the City of Palo Alto.

-The SUMC Parties submitted Annual Reports for Fiscal Year 2018, Fiscal Year 2019, and Fiscal Year 2020 that summarize the construction activities and other actions taken to fulfill the Agreement obligations.
-The SUMC Parties have paid approximately \$44.3 million in public benefit fees to the City since June 6, 2011 through the FY 2020 reporting period.
+The SUMC Parties submitted an Annual Report for Fiscal Year 2020-2021 that summarizes the construction activities and other actions taken to fulfill the Agreement obligations.
+The SUMC Parties have paid approximately \$44.3 million in public benefit fees to the City since June 6, 2011 through the Fiscal Year 2020-2021 reporting period.
 City Council reviewed and approved use of the funds contributed by SUMC for a wide variety of capital projects.